 Stronger deployment posture

-Sealed Mode makes the boundary harder to route around.
+Sealed Mode makes the doorway harder to route around.

-ZLAR governs actions that cross the gate.
-Sealed Mode is the deployment posture that makes more consequential capabilities cross the gate, and blocks the paths that do not.
+ZLAR governs actions that pass through it.
+Sealed Mode is the deployment posture that makes more important capabilities pass through ZLAR, and blocks paths that should not bypass it.

 Sealed Mode layers